zuozhenggh/learning-library/developer-library/integration-soa-workshop/README.md

 ## Lab Objectives

-* Introducing to the SOA development tool, JDeveloper 12c on this workshop
+* Introducing SOA development tool, JDeveloper 12c
-* Build first SOA composite application using JDeveloper
+* Build SOA composite application using JDeveloper
-* Design an improvement to existing integration with service orchestration
+* Design service orchestration using the composite app
-* Deploy composite application on the embedded SOA/Weblogic in JDeveloper
+* Deploy the composite application on the embedded Weblogic in JDeveloper

 *{Note: For this lab, it assumes you have accessed to JDeveloper12c environment, which run on Linux instance on OCI.}*